arenaxr/arena-renderfusion/README.md

 Once you have the relevant packages installed, press Play on the Unity Editor or build the Unity application, then enter the ARENA scene (`https://arenaxr.org/<ARENA User Name>/<Scene Name>`) on a web browser!

+## Alternate Server Usage

+In addition to the above, you may deploy your own ARENA webserver if you do not wish to use our test deployment server at [arenaxr.org](https://arenaxr.org).
+You can follow our setup guidelines in [arenaxr/arena-services-docker](https://github.com/arenaxr/arena-services-docker), to run your own server.

 ## Samples

 ### Universal Render Pipeline (recommended)